 #2 Giant Stacking Block Tower – Jenga

-We’ve all played Jenga at some point in our life, usually as a child or in a bar setting.
-Now they make this game in overly large pieces and it’s number two on our list of fun outdoor games for large groups.
+We’ve all played Jenga in our life, usually as a child or in a bar setting.
+Now they make this game in enormous pieces and it’s number two on our list of fun outdoor games for sizeable groups.
 The gameplay is simple, take turns pulling a block from the tower and stacking it on top.
 Whoever makes the tower topple over loses.

 Again, this is a modular game setup where you can have two to ten people playing on anyone building at a time, but you can have as many buildings as you have room for!